hivyleague/mitemeter/README.md

 # Mitemeter

-The mitemeter is a simple device to simply and efficiently perform varroa mite counts in honeybee colonies.
-More about it on [our website!](https://hivyleague.com).
+The mitemeter is a simple device to simply and efficiently perform varroa mite counts in honeybee colonies (more about it on [our website](https://hivyleague.com)).

-### Capturing bee samples with a vacuum
+## Capturing live bee samples

 ![The vacuum adapter assembled](/img/vacuum_ryobi.png)